performantp/x52MFD/README.md

 Features
 ========

-- Display Radio Frequencies on the X52Pro's MFD (currently Comm only, Nav and ADR are already prepared for in the protocol file)
+- Display COM,NAV,ADR and DME frequencies on the X52Pro's MFD
+- Switch between frequencies by push-scrolling the right MFD roller

 Installation
 ===========